|

 and it became "Glenn's World," basically

 a travel site.
-I went through several years in
+Then, I went through several years

 anything else, and there is still a lot of computer-related